gauden/wordbox/README.md

 ## License

-Public domain, using the ENABLE word list.
+Uses the ENABLE word list which is in the public domain.
-See [https://raw.githubusercontent.com/dolph/dictionary/master/enable1.txt](https://raw.githubusercontent.com/dolph/dictionary/master/enable1.txt) for source attribution.
+See [https://raw.githubusercontent.com/dolph/dictionary/master/enable1.txt](https://raw.githubusercontent.com/dolph/dictionary/master/enable1.txt) for licensing and attribution.